syf3r9k/ForgeLang/README.md

 - ✅ **Static Typing** — all types are known at compile time.
 - ⚙️ **LLVM-based Compilation** — generates highly efficient machine code.
-- 🧱 **C-style Syntax**, but simpler and more modern.
-- 🔩 **Object-Oriented via Structs and Methods**, like in Rust.
-- 📦 **Minimal Language Core** — everything needed for building serious applications.
 - 🧠 **Compiler Written in Python**, easy to read and extend.

 ## 🧪 Code Example